kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

    - Scheduler
      - Node-level usage metrics for Filesystems, CPU, and Memory
      - Pod-level usage metrics for Filesystems, CPU, and Memory
+   - Vertical-Pod-Autoscaler
+     - Node-level usage metrics for Filesystems, CPU, and Memory
+     - Pod-level usage metrics for Filesystems, CPU, and Memory
      - Container-level usage metrics for Filesystems, CPU, and Memory
    - Horizontal-Pod-Autoscaler
      - Node-level usage metrics for CPU and Memory